jstoneham/elasticsearch-accumulo-security/README.md

 ```

 - Add a field "securityExpression" to your documents, which contains the string form of an Accumulo ColumnVisibility.
 Example: new String(columnVisibility.getExpression()), like "ABC&DEF&(GHI|JKL)".
 NOTE: passing filter parameter "expressionField" allows you to customize the name of this field.
+- Ensure that your field is not_analyzed otherwise ElasticSearch will attempt to analyze security expressions like A&B&(C|E|F)
 - When querying, add a filter to invoke the script like so:

 ```